MARTIMM/raku-mongodb-driver/README.md

   * wtimeoutMS - corresponds to wtimeoutMS in the class definition.
 * Take tests from 610 into Control.pm6 for replicaset initialization.
 * For authentication I need to make other classes first like Unicode::Stringprep::* and Authen::* from perl 5 libs.
+* See note at 0.34.0.
+* Authentication per socket by handling the url given to Client.
+When user and password are given the authentication should take place.
+* Cleanup of timed out data in Socket array in Server.
+* Find a way to close sockets when threads meet their end of life.

 ## CHANGELOG